MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">10.</td>
   <td class="tg-yw4l">Cautious Hero</td>
-  <td class="tg-yw4l">There is a popular saying: "you can never be too careful."
+  <td class="tg-yw4l">There is a popular saying: "You can never be too careful."
 It is very important to prepare for every situation you may face, even if it seems like an unnecessary waste of time.
 Also, in games like RPGs, it is good to exceed the level of your enemies to achieve total victory</td>
   <td class="tg-yw4l"><a href="https://zoro.to/cautious-hero-the-hero-is-overpowered-but-overly-cautious-1350?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>